 What is Autism?

 Autism is one of three major neurodevelopmental disorders, along with Asperger’s syndrome, which involves social and speech development, and pervasive developmental disorder, which is the diagnosis for anyone not fully meeting the criteria for autism or Asperger’s.
-Autism is characterized by poor development of communication and by behavior that is restricted and repetitive.
+Autism is characterized by poor communication development and restricted and repetitive behavior.

 Qualifying for Long Term Disability

-While the process can be daunting, your experienced disability attorney will be able to guide you through the process.
-They do not get paid until you win your case.
-You can seek help without worrying about upfront costs or unexpected bills.
-Call Mr. Ortiz at (888) 321-8131 for a free case evaluation and information on how you or a loved one with autism may be eligible for long term disability.
+Though the process might seem intimidating, a skilled disability attorney will guide you through it.
+They only get paid if you win the case, so you won’t have to worry about upfront costs or unexpected bills.
+Call Ortiz Law Firm at (888) 321-8131 for a free case evaluation and information on how you or a loved one with autism may be eligible for long-term disability.